AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 This integration of AI technologies allows businesses to reduce their environmental impact while embedding sustainability into their operations.

-Identifying scope 3 risks
+Identifying scope three risks

-Detecting Scope 3 greenhouse gas emissions—those generated indirectly through supply chains and product lifecycles—can be challenging.
+Detecting Scope 3 greenhouse gas emissions, those generated indirectly through supply chains and product lifecycles, can be challenging.
 However, by using AI tools like ChatGPT, companies can effectively identify these risks by analyzing large volumes of publicly available data, such as:

 • News articles, industry reports, and social media posts that highlight environmental challenges related to suppliers or production processes.